K-Jana/K-Jana/README.md

--Hi there,  I'm Jana
--I am interest in data analytical and data science projects.
+-Hi there,  I'm Jana.
+I am interest in data analytical and data science projects.